 Describe the program's strategy for ensuring that there are alternative development paths available if/when technologies do not mature as expected.
+(Refer to NPR 7123.1 for TRL definitions).

 Describe how the program will remove technology gaps, including maturation, validation, and insertion plans, performance measurement at quantifiable milestones, off-ramp decision gates, and resources required.